What is the Events Research Programme (ERP)?

 Full ‘COVID-19 Home Test Instructions’ are contained within the pack that comes with the PCR test.
 However, further information regarding this, including useful videos, can be found by using this link.

 What do I do if my PCR kit does not arrive to my home before my attendance?

 If you do not receive your PCR home test kit prior to your visit to Edgbaston, simply go online to the gov.uk website and order another one and take it as close as possible to your day of attendance or 5 days after as applicable.

-Do I still need to get tested if I have had one or two doses of the vaccine?
+Do I still need to get tested if I have had two doses of the vaccine?